arpitjindal97/dotfiles/README.md

 I haven't set any key binding for vim.
 All the commands are as default provided by the plugins.
 Check their documentation.

 Plugin Manager: [vim-plug](https://github.com/junegunn/vim-plug)

+## Windows Subsystem for Linux (WSL)

+In order to correctly render the symbols on the WSL subsystem a few additional steps must be taken.

+Clone the respository from Powershell on Winwdows or Download the font "MesloLFS-NF" directly from the repository Install for all Users (requires admin escalation) Close all windows of the Windows Terminal

+If using the default Ubuntu terminal window, right click title-bar and select Properties > Font If using the Windows Terminal (Preview or Stable), click the dropdown menu arrow, Settings > Ubuntu > Appearance

+Set font in Ubuntu terminal to "MelsoLFS NF"

+For TMUX like support please see Windows Terminal recommendation, you can install via the [Windows Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) or the [Official Github](https://github.com/microsoft/terminal)

 ### Plugins used